Zymbit-Docs/docs/content/bootware/archive/bootware-preview/index.md

 ## Using zboot - Hardened Zymbit boot utility

-Zboot is Zymbit's boot utility included with Bootware that pulls and reflashes a device with a new user image.
+Zboot is Zymbit's boot utility included with Bootware® that pulls and reflashes a device with a new user image.
 In the current Preview, the image can be downloaded two ways:

 * over the network via https
 * from a USB storage device